dotnet/diagnostics/documentation/diagnostics-client-library-instructions.md

 public static IEnumerable<int> GetPublishedProcesses();
 ```

-Get an `IEnumerable` of all active .NET processes that can be attached to.
+Get an `IEnumerable` of process IDs of all the active .NET processes that can be attached to.